Tuda Libby Crews & Jack Crews

 Bella attends college at Fordham University’s Bronx Campus in New York City.
 When at the ranch, she willingly paints gates, tags cattle and lends expertise to organizational activities.

-Ted was married on May 30, 2016 at the Jackson Lake Lodge.
-Pictured with him here is his new wife, Sadie Jo and family Isa, Sadie, Bennet and Seth.
+Ted was married in 2016 at the Jackson Lake Lodge, WY.
+Pictured with him here is his wife, Sadie Jo and family Isa, Sadie, Bennet and Seth.